A deep understanding of your goals and objectives is the key to setting your project up for success.

-The format of these sessions, usually done over video calls (we use Google hangouts) usually follows the following format, although it is flexible and if this turns out not to be the best approach we can change the structure on per client basis:
+The format of these sessions, usually done over video calls (we use Google Meet) usually follows the following format, although it is flexible and if this turns out not to be the best approach we can change the structure on per client basis:

 - Video Conference Call – Initial get to know the project (approx. 40 minutes)